OnurKlc/getir-market-app/README.md

 - Node
 - json-server

+## Server

+- On development mode the server runs on http://localhost:3004
+- On production, server runs on a glitch server which is accessible from the url: https://familiar-global-pram.glitch.me

 ## Main Project Dependencies

 **@reduxjs/toolkit** - Helps managing the global state with a certain convention of writing Redux.